aws-samples/amazon-ivs-auto-record-to-s3-web-demo/README.md

 * The application was written for demonstration purposes and not for production use.
 * Currently only tested in the us-west-2 (Oregon) region.
 Additional regions may be supported depending on service availability.
 * Thumbnail selection in the admin panel is not working as expected.
+* Deleting a vod in the UI does not delete the corresponding `m3u8` playlist files or thumbnails in the S3 bucket.
+To remove files, follow the instructions in the [Serverless README](./serverless/README.md#application-removal-and-cleanup).

 ## License
 This sample code is made available under a modified MIT license.
 See the LICENSE file.